Ish5834/Voice-Coil-Actuators-and-Vibration-Isolation-Platform/README.md

 - try to prototype stewart platform with linear actuators

 ## Repo structure:
-- /active isolation --- brief overview of active layer
+- /active isolation --- brief overview with explanation of VCA and LVDT
-- /VCA - working principle --- explanation of VCA
-- /LVDT - working principle --- explanation of LVDT
 - /QZS --- research summary of QZS
-- /current design --- notes about current design
+- /cad --- cad files and notes about current design
 - /references

 ## Where to start: